ggobi/ggally/cran-comments.md

       Status: 403
       Message: Forbidden

-When visiting it manually, the link works as expected.
+When visiting the link manually, the link works as expected.
 I believe they have a bot blocker that is causing this error.

 ## revdepcheck results